roguewatt/via-framework/README.md

 A VIA-compliant system should be able to reconstruct, for each forecasting sample and prediction:

 - Sample As-of Time
-- Output Valid Times
+- Outputs, identified by Target and Valid Time
-- Forecast horizons
+- Forecast Periods, where used
 - Applicable Forecast Period Mapping
 - Input record identifiers with their Valid Times and Issue Times
 - Selected record versions and the deterministic rule used to select them